Humza

 Madeleine A.

 Madeleine is a graduate of McGill University with a Bachelor of Science in biology and environment.
 Although biology, math, and chemistry are her main areas of interest, she is passionate about all branches of science.
 Over the past two years, she has conducted research in the McGill Biology Department and has been recognized with multiple awards, including the Dean’s Multidisciplinary Research Award.
-In addition to her research, Madeleine has taught coding to graduate students through McGill’s Geography Department.
-On top of her academic accomplishments, Madeleine is extremely well-organized and dedicated to assisting students in creating successful long-term organizational skills.
+In addition to her research, Madeleine has taught coding to graduate students through the Geography Department at McGill.
+In addition to her academic accomplishments, Madeleine is extremely well-organized and dedicated to helping students develop successful long-term organizational skills.
 She also brings valuable experience with the university application process and, as the former president of a McGill student club, is well-equipped to support students planning for higher education.
 Madeleine’s interests include volleyball, guitar, and sharks.
 Overall, Madeleine can provide well-rounded, interesting lessons that position students for long-term success because of her passion for math and science, as well as her excellent organizational abilities.

 Robert P.